Welcome to F2

 We will continue to use Class Dojo to communicate with parents - look out for messages posted on here which include key dates, activities to do at home and class updates.
 Please feel free to send any photos in of what the children have been up to outside of school, we love looking at these photos together in class.

-A few quick reminders - PE Day will continue to be on Thursday, please ensure your child comes to school wearing their School PE Kit with pumps or trainers, the children will need a jacket or hoodie on top of their t-shirt please.
+A few quick reminders - PE Day will now be on a TUESDAY, please ensure your child comes to school wearing their School PE Kit with pumps or trainers, the children will need a jacket or hoodie on top of their t-shirt please.
 Children also need to bring a coat every day - we do go out come rain or shine!

 Children also need a water bottle each day.